 Greater Hartford Festival of Jazz | Hartford

-Enjoy an unforgettable evening as you explore the jazz vibes of Hartford.
+Enjoy an unforgettable evening as you explore the jazz vibes of Hartford, Connecticut.
 After all, it’s a city celebrated for its culture and captivating nightlife.
 Prepare for incredible music and delicious food.
 You can do all this while basking in warm summer breezes.
 Get ready to discover what local musicians have been up to on the scene.
 Their jams that will tantalize your ears.
 It’s the same as those mouth-watering dishes for your taste buds!

 Arts festivals in July in CT

 Summer in Connecticut is full of unique events!

 International Festival of Arts & Ideas | New Haven

 Don’t miss the International Festival of Arts & Ideas in the city of New Haven, Connecticut.
 This event celebrates culture and creativity in a one-of-a-kind presentation.
 It features music orchestras, theater classes, and interactive exhibits.